 Restoring habitat for wildlife and improving water quality in the Chesapeake Bay watershed

-All wetlands benefit water quality as they slow runoff and allow plants and affiliated bacteria to interact with nutrients in the water to reduce nutrient loading to watersheds.
-Shallow emergent wetlands and wet meadows can benefit wildlife, such as: ducks, geese, shorebirds, dragonflies, and amphibians, by providing valuable habitat.
-Wooded wetlands and shrub swamps benefit wildlife species, such as: warblers, woodcock, amphibians, and bats.
+Non-tidal wetlands benefit water quality by slowing runoff.
+This allows plants and bacteria to interact with water-borne nutrients and results in reduced nutrient loading to the watershed.
+Shallow-emergent wetlands and wet meadows provide critical habitat to ducks, geese, shorebirds, dragonflies and amphibians, while woodland wetlands and shrub swamps benefit species such as warblers, woodcock, amphibians and bats.